standardrhyme/mp1/README.md

-# mp1
+# MP1
 MP1 is an implementation of three types of gossip protocols: push-based gossip, pull-based gossip, and push-pull-based gossip.
 Input is user-specified number of nodes in the system, and the output is the infection status of each node per round leading up to a fully infected network.

 ## How to Run

 ### Step 1: Clone Git Repository
-Clone the following git repository with `INSERT URL`.
+Clone the following git repository with `git clone https://github.com/standardrhyme/mp1`.

 ### Step 2: Initialize gossip protocol
 Change the current directory to be within the recently cloned folder.
 Start the gossip protocol with `go run gossip.go`